-Below is a double top chart of daily closes from Yahoo!
-Finance for Big Lots (BIG).
+Below is a double top chart of daily closes from Quandl for Big Lots (BIG).
 The blue horizontal line is the resistance level for the two tops.
 Note that the second top, labelled 2, consists of a secondary double top.

 The red horizontal line connects the two bottoms and represents a support level.

 Sometimes a double top will be followed by one or more tops to form a multiple top.
 But multiple tops are less frequent, so assume that a double top signals the beginning of a prolonged downside.

 3D Surface Plot of Returns: Double Top Price Pattern for Oracle

 Bottoming Price Formation - Reverse Head and Shoulders